 If bedtime is an epic battle and has always been, that tip probably won’t help you.
 But if your kid has been trained to go to sleep on their own, and happily & consistently slept in a crib, just don’t say anything about not getting out.
 See what happens!

-If you do end up with some issues, snag an OKAY-TO WAKE CLOCK.
+If you do end up with a little guy wandering the halls at 5:00 am wondering if it’s time to wake up, snag an OKAY-TO WAKE CLOCK.

 But by the time we transitioned him to a big kid bed, I knew he could understand the green clock concept.
-So we did that!
+So we used the Okay-to-Wake Clock instead and trained him to stay in his room until 7:00 am, like his big sisters.

 We followed the general advice on using these clocks, which is to set the clock to turn green at their normal wake time (his was 6:00), and then gradually turn it back by 10-15 minutes every few days.